 In order to graduate, there are four criteria.
 First, a Founder must attend all sessions.
-Second, a Founder must complete all of the Assignments in coordination with the Working Group.
+Second, a Founder must complete all of the challenging company-building assignments.
 Third, the Founder must incorporate a suitable company.
 Fourth, once the Founder is invited to graduate, the incorporated business must issue a Warrant, and the Founder will join the Shared Liquidity Pool.
-The Institute supports the efforts of every entrepreneur.
-The goal is for 100% of the participants to succeed, but it is inevitable that some in the program are unable to graduate.
+The Institute supports the efforts of every entrepreneur, but the program is very hard, because building a meaningful company is harder.
+On average, about 30% of founders are able to Graduate from the program.

 Do I need to attend every session?

 Attendance is mandatory.
 However, it is understood that Founders may have emergency business travel or illness that prevents them from attending one session in a semester.
 The Institute makes exceptions on a case by case basis, but absences are highly frowned upon.
 In addition, all sessions are professionally recorded and available online for future use.

 Should multiple co-Founders apply?